mowito/ros2_leg_detector/README.md

 <p>

 ## Acknowledgement
+Some parts of <a href="http://wiki.ros.org/leg_detector">http://wiki.ros.org/leg_detector</a> are used.
+This version is capable of tracking people for much longer time, has less false positives with less data mismatching where a grid occupancy map is not provided a priori.
 This code is a port of the work of A. Leigh on <a href="https://github.com/angusleigh/leg_tracker">leg_detector</a>, for ROS2 Foxy.

 ## References